melaniebrgr/learning-computer-science/05-system-design/10-studocu-ai/01-studocu-ai-design.md

 Because SEO or document viewer integration was not a requirement for Studocu AI and the application didn't benefit from SSR, the decision was taken omit the webserver setup, and opt for a client-side oriented SPA setup, simplifying development and deployment.
 Static chunks could be hosting on a CDN, making initial loads extremely fast.
-Next.js was selected for a framework--devs were familiar with it, since it supported SPA mode.
+"Next.js App Router, Static" was selected for a framework--devs were familiar with it, since it supported SPA mode.
-It was only later that Next.js server-centric nature became more of a problem and SPA mode limitations became apparent.
+It was only later that limitations due to Next.js' server-centric nature became apparent.

 To elaborat, Next.js didn't support dynamic client-side routing required for Studocu AI.
 On Studocu AI, the main user journey is to upload sources, create and navigate to a new project with those sources, then generate study artifacts, like summaries and quizzes.